Here's what we've achieved in 6 months

 We also collaborated closely with The Visual Team, our sister company specialising in visuals, to create captivating infographics that complemented each blog article.

 With Yachtly, our job didn’t just stop at clicking ‘Publish’.
-We continued to monitor traffic data for each article, adjusting our approach for each new article, while optimising published ones.
+We continued to monitor traffic data for each article, adjusting our approach for each new article, while optimising published ones with new information.

 Challenges We Faced